Franco Medina: Deportivo Municipal

+Sporting Cristal

+After a short six-months spell at Cienciano, which he signed for in January 2023, Medina signed with Sporting Cristal in July 2023.

+Comerciantes Unidos

+In July 2024, Medina moved to Comerciantes Unidos.

+Ayacucho FC

+Ahead of the 2025 season, Medina joined Peruvian Primera División side Ayacucho FC.

 International career

 In May 2019, Medina was called up for the Peruvian U23 national team who was going to play the 2019 Pan American Games.
 He was later also called up for the 2020 CONMEBOL Pre-Olympic Tournament.